This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Check out the complete list of what to serve with Chicken Marbella.

 If you're on the hunt for entertaining-worthy chicken recipes that could be made at home, check out these recipes:

 Please leave a rating and tell us how you liked it!

 - 1 Tablespoon dried oregano

-- ½ cup dried plums, pits removed (I slice the the plums into strips.)
+- ½ cup dried prunes pits removed (I slice the plums into strips.)

 - 8-12 green olives

-- Place chicken in baking dish, spooning a little marinade over the top of the chicken.
+- Place chicken breasts and all of the marinade in a single layer in a baking dish, and spoon the marinade over the top of the chicken.

-- Sprinkle a teaspoon of brown sugar over each chicken breast.
+- Pour wine around the chicken and sprinkle a teaspoon of brown sugar over each chicken breast.